IkigaiSense/vita-hw/README.md

 # Vita board

-Notes about the process of building Vita board.
+Notes on the build process of Vita board.
+Some pictures are [here](/vita-hw.md).

 - [ ] first prototype assembly
   - [x] BLE module soldering OK